-Age-structured production analysis is a straightforward extension of yield-per-recruit (Y/R) and spawning biomass per recruit (S/R) analysis.
-Y/R analysis is used to estimate the amount of yield expected from a unit of recruitment as a function of fishing mortality, partial recruitment, and weightat-age (see details in Section 5, Rivard, 1982).
+Age-structured production analysis is a straightforward extension of yield per recruit (Y/R) and spawning biomass per recruit (S/R) analysis.
+Yield per recruit analysis is used to estimate the amount of yield expected from a unit of recruitment as a function of fishing mortality, partial recruitment, and weight at age (details in Rivard 1982, section 5).
 One can also calculate S/R under the same conditions using a maturity-at-age ogive.
-The results are typically displayed as curves relating Y/R and S/R to F(step 1 in Fig. 4).
+The results are typically displayed as curves relating Y/R and S/R to F (step 1 in Fig. 4).
 Where production modeling begins is by fitting a stock recruitment curve to the respective stock data (step 2 in Fig. 4).
-A Ricker type stock-recruitment relationship is as follows:
+It is then possible to estimate equilibrium conditions from the estimated parameters (Anon 1996a, Ricker 1975 Appendix III).
+For a Ricker relationship the equilibrium stock biomass (S_e) is